GeoModelLab/CrYP/README.md

 ---

 ## Model Description
-The first step is for the user to define the target area for yield forecasts, as well as the crop type, crop calendar, and the production level (i.e., potential, cold-limited, heat-limited, and water-limited).
-These inputs are used to retrieve Remote Sensing (RS) and weather datasets, which are freely available through the GEE catalogue.
-The retrieved datasets then inform the subsequent analytical processes.

 ### Crop phenology and vegetation dynamic
 The seasonal MODIS-NDVI profile for each pixel, aligned with the crop calendar, is linearly interpolated to derive the daily time series, which is then used to identify key phenological metrics: